 Countless sports clubs stopped play during World War I as players and entire teams went to the front line.
 By working with sports clubs that are more than 100 years old we want to recognise the sacrifice made by so many by protecting these sports grounds.
 Sports clubs must own their ground or have a minimum 99-year lease to be eligible to apply.

-To mark the conclusion of Centenary Fields we are showcasing one space protected under the programme each day from Wednesday 8th August, a century on from the start of The 100 Days Offensive, through to Sunday 11th November.
-Come back each day at 11 am to discover the latest space featured as part of the Centenary Fields Legacy which has been created by the programme.
+To mark the conclusion of Centenary Fields we showcased one space protected under the programme each day from Wednesday 8th August, a century on from the start of The 100 Days Offensive, through to Sunday 11th November.
+Discover the stories the campaign has told by exploring the interactive Centenary Fields Legacy map.

 To mark the final year of the World War I centenary, our partner The Royal British Legion is inviting everyone to take part in a movement to say 'Thank You' to the generation who served, sacrificed and changed our world.
 The Centenary Fields form a vital part of local heritage and are playing a key role in making World War I relevant to today’s generation - fully embracing the spirit of this centenary year.